junderscore69/self-discord-aita_bot/README.md

 # 🤖 AITA Game Show Bot

-Created with ChatGPT.
 A Discord bot that turns Reddit's "Am I the A**hole?" posts into a hilarious, game-show-style showdown — powered by OpenAI, PRAW, and Discord's slash commands.
 Get juicy posts, AI-powered recaps, and verdicts based on top Reddit comments.

+---

+### 🤖 Project Attribution

+All code, setup guides, and wiki content for this project were created in collaboration with [ChatGPT](https://openai.com/chatgpt) by OpenAI.

+Special thanks to the AI assistant for helping turn chaotic Reddit drama into a Discord game night classic.

 ---